indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Description of property.

-Interested persons can find local child support offices on the service portal created in this regard.
+Interested persons may find local child support offices on the service portal created in this regard.

 How Do I Get Out of Paying Child Support in Indiana?

-Child support orders cannot be contested in Indiana since the court in tandem with the department of child services before giving the order have established paternity and both parents are legally divorced.
-Nevertheless, the state has provided for modification which is required to be filed at the court where the original order was issued.
-A child support order can modified if;
+Child support orders may not be contested in Indiana since the court, in tandem with the Department of Child Services, before giving the order have established paternity and both parents are legally divorced.
+Nevertheless, the state has provided for modification, which should be filed at the court where the original order was issued.
+A child support order may be modified if:

 • The circumstances surrounding income and other factors have changed

-• There is the permanent disability of the said parent
+• There is a permanent disability of the said parent

 • There are new children born to either parent.